Bareflank/bsl/README.md

 ```

 ## **Build Requirements**
 Currently, the BSL only supports the Clang/LLVM 10+ compiler.
 This, however, ensures the BSL can be natively compiled on Windows including support for cross-compiling.
-Also note that at the moment, we require Ninja.
+Support for other compilers that support C++20 can be added if needed, just let us know if that is something you need.

 ### **Windows**
 To compile the BSL on Windows, you must first install the following: